December14/Sniffers/README.md

 ## Fiddler
 ### Task :
 1. You need to remove products from the basket on an already known resource http://demowebshop.tricentis.com/cart
-2. Simulate a situation in which, when referring to http://demowebshop.tricentis.com / will return the status code 500 to the server
+2. Simulate a situation in which, when referring to http://demowebshop.tricentis.com will return the status code 500

 ### Solution :
  1. https://drive.google.com/file/d/11AhofuSjn9xCyIfhsUnmmO_Y0o0b8g4x/view?usp=sharing